-Through self-directed research, ideas, approaches and works are developed through experimental, exploratory and connective modes of inquiry: interrogative and analytical observation, close readings of relevant theories, art works or media, and using methods and ideas drawn from other disciplines.
-Ideas and approaches you have encountered in the Thematic seminars and Research Methodologies seminars may be taken up here.
-Self-directed research also includes 'play'
+Through self-directed research, ideas, approaches and works are developed through experimental, exploratory and connective modes of inquiry.
+Self-directed research may involve a range of different methods and approaches to develop ideas and views.
+Part of these forms of investigation is interrogative and analytical observation.
+Other modes of inquiry include close readings of relevant theories, art works or media, and using methods and ideas drawn from other disciplines, including art history, anthropology, sociology, psychology, philosophy, cultural studies and media theory.
+Ideas and approaches you have encountered in the Special Issues and Research Methodologies seminars may be taken up here.

-and open-ended improvisational modes of exploring materials, processes and ideas: making imaginative connections and associations.
+But Self-directed research also includes 'play' and open-ended improvisational modes of exploring materials, processes and ideas; making imaginative connections and associations; and empirical and experiential investigations of sites, issues, states of mind and emotions.